 - Practice completion of the Information Governance toolkit including attainment of level 2 accreditation.

-- An increased update of electionic repeat prescriptions to 25%.
+- An increased uptake of electionic repeat prescriptions to 25%.

-- An increased update of electronic referrals to 90% where possible.
+- An increased uptake of electronic referrals to 90% where possible.

 - Continued uptake of electronic repeat dispensing.